jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 * Option to compress the message in a binary form.
 If active the message is send compressed, otherwise the message is sent in plain text.
 The compressing algorithm that is used is `zlib.deflateRaw`.
 To uncompress use the `zlib.inflateRaw` see [zlib](https://www.zlib.net/) for more details.
 * The SignalK path of your position that is going to be reported, e.g., use 'navigation.position'.
 * Any other information you want to sent in the message can be configured here using signalK paths.
+    * Numericals field can be send in the payload of the message.
+    * Alarm states of the signalk.zones plugin can be send in the payload of the message where: 0:normal, 1:alert, 2:warn, 3:alarm, 4:emergency.

 Note that the message is going to have the following pattern:
-`"Name;Timestamp;Latitude;Longitude;P1;P2;P3; etc."`
+`"Name;Timestamp;Latitude;Longitude;P1;P2;P3;P4;etc."`

 If you want to request the rockblock to send immediatly the payload in case of emmergency you can send a TEXT MT message to the rockblock.
 He will reply sending immediatly the data that are required.
+This function can be improved in the near future to peform more complex tasks such as digital switching, etc.

 ## Authors
 * **Jean-David Caprace** - *Author of this plugin*